Ritchie Hicks, who has worked in the motor trade for over 20 years, provides motoring advice, tips and tricks.

-Converting a Classic Car to Electric may be the future of owning a vehicle as governments clamp down on emission pumping diesel and petrol cars.
-In July 2017 the British Government announced plans to ban all internal combustion engine powered vehicles by 2040 with many experts predicting that electric battery powered vehicles will outsell diesel and petrol alternatives by 2020; and many other countries are starting to take the same approach.
+Converting a classic car to electric may be the future of owning a vehicle as governments clamp down on emission pumping diesel and petrol cars.
+In July of 2017, the British Government announced plans to ban all internal combustion engine powered vehicles by 2040 with many experts predicting diesel and petrol powered vehicles will become obsolete in the coming decade; many other countries are starting to take the same approach.

-Firstly, there are the much cheaper running costs once you've recouped the cost of the conversion.
-With charge at home costing as little as $200 there are obvious economy savings to be had as the price of gas slowly increases.
+Firstly, there are the much cheaper running costs (once you've recouped the cost of the conversion).
+With charge at home costing as little as $200, there are obvious economical savings to be had as the price of gas slowly increases.

 Next there are the performance and reliable upgrades.
 Whilst some classic cars may have a great 4.0l V8 under the hood, many don't.
 Those people who own classic cars will already know about the hours of time spent tinkering under a bonnet adjusted timing, replacing rotor arms or finding the cause of no fuel to the carburetors.

-There are also less moving parts in an electric system which assists with reliability.
-Then there is the attack on diesel powered cars which is going see diesel car values plummet.
+There are also fewer moving parts in an electric system, which assists with reliability.
+Then there is the attack on diesel powered cars, which is going see diesel car values plummet.

-Of course the idea of ripping out the heart of a classic car sounds like a sin to purest, but like it or not, electric is the future.
-Governments around the world are under increasing pressure to reduce deadly diesel emissions in favour of electric power, especially from renewables; electric will be forced on people in the future.
+Of course, the idea of ripping out the heart of a classic car sounds like a sin to purists, but like it or not, electric is the future.
+Governments around the world are under increasing pressure to reduce deadly diesel emissions in favour of electric power, especially from renewables.
+In other words, electric will essentially be forced on people in the future.

-Currently their are no plans for any government to offer road fund license relief on converted classic cars.
+Currently, there are no plans for any government to offer road fund license relief on converted classic cars.
 This process would be extremely difficult to manage.
-It might also provide a loop hole to those who want to get around paying road tax by converting a vehicle to electric, only to convert is back to petrol once the new tax rating has been granted.
-It's a bureaucratic nightmare which no government is going to want to get involved in.
+It might also provide a loophole to those who want to get around paying road tax by converting a vehicle to electric, only to convert is back to petrol once the new tax rating has been granted.
+It's a bureaucratic nightmare that no government is going to want to get involved in.

-Range anxiety plays a big factor with some converted vehicles only managing 50 miles on a full charge.
-That can make planning a journey difficult especially with increased competition for charging points.
+- Range Anxiety.
+This plays a big factor with some converted vehicles only managing 50 miles on a full charge.
+That can make planning a journey difficult, especially with increased competition for charging points.

-Whilst electric is the future of motoring, there are still a lot of technological aspects that remain unanswered, in particular the batteries and charging times.
-Nevertheless electric conversions are the future; ignore at your peril.
+Whilst electric is the future of motoring, there are still a lot of technological questions that remain unanswered, in particular the batteries and charging times.
+Nevertheless, electric conversions are the future; ignore at your peril.